drkchu/drkchu/README.md

 - 🏫 I’m an undergraduate student at The University of British Columbia (UBC) studying Computer Science & Mathematics
 - 📚 Actively learning about web development and machine learning
-- ❤️‍🔥 Love weight training, cooking new cuisines, listening to R&B, and learning new things!
+- ❤️‍🔥 Love weight training, cooking new food, listening to R&B, and learning new things!
 - 📫 Feel free to reach out: drkch@student.ubc.ca or any of my other socials linked on my profile

 <!--